Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Good VPNs create a secure tunnel around your internet connection.

-And as a result, all of your data — including the pages you visit or the things you download — are masked with the data of thousands of other users.
+And as a result, all of your data — including the pages you visit or the things you download — is encrypted and masked with the data of thousands of other users.

 Except for one thing.

-We run every single VPN connection through a series of six different tests.
-Norton WiFi Privacy got the same treatment.
-And each one of their tests came back negative.
-(In a good way.
-A positive way.
-You know what I mean.)
+We run every single VPN connection through a series of different tests.
+Norton Secure VPN got the same treatment.
+And each one of their tests came back negative, which is unsurprising from cybersecurity experts.

 • https://ipleak.net/ (none found)